 The Last Word We are the wire, God is the current.
 Our only power is to let the current pass through us.

 Sent Out or Sent In ?

 Sunday's Gospel raises confused longings in me.
 I read about the Sending of the Seventy and ask - should I be sorting used clothing and making healthy soups and walking with friends on the streets of New York helping the homeless?
 Should I revive a once-loved ministry in a girl's detention facility?
 Is there something I could do in an orphanage in Cameroon or a school in South Africa where friends work already, or even a women's' hospital in Congo, or the slums of Nairobi?

 Obviously I must feel guilt over the life I lead.
 I write.
 I study scripture.
 I lead retreats and teach.
 I correspond with interesting people, many of them young.
 My children are grown and responsible for themselves.
 My health is fragile enough that honestly I'd be a burden rather than a help in most of the challenging situations I mentioned above.

 And yet I feel I have something terribly necessary to do.
 But it is not “out there.”
 At least for now.

-I'm grateful for this time - a respite from pain, heartbreak, periods of violence, and loss in personal life and in 30 years of ordained ministry.
+I'm grateful for this time - a respite from pain, heartbreak, periods of violence and loss in personal life, and the often unremitting hornet's nest of ordained ministry (over 30 years).
 I practice a habit of gratitude.
-I practice interiority, the inner work necessary for the solitude for which I hunger.
+I practice interiority, the inner work necessary for the solitude for which I have always hungered and hunger still.
 The more I pray, listen, pay attention, the greater sense of purpose I feel.
 Solitude, silence, and gratitude teaches me to perceive my heart's desire and Love's desire for me.